Jacob Epstein: Final works

 Epstein was appointed a Knight Commander of the Order of the British Empire in the 1954 New Year Honours.
 Epstein strongly suspected that Winston Churchill had nominated him for the honor.
-In 1955, he received a request from Basil Spence, the architect building the new Coventry Cathedral, to produce a small maquette for a giant sculpture of St Michael's Victory over the Devil; he also received a commission from the Trade Union Congress, TUC, for a war memorial for their new headquarters building.
+In 1955, he received a request from Basil Spence, the architect building the new Coventry Cathedral, to produce a small maquette for a giant sculpture of St Michael's Victory over the Devil; he also received a commission from the Trades Union Congress, TUC, for a war memorial for their new headquarters building.
 The following year, Westminster Abbey commissioned a memorial to William Blake for Poet's Corner.
 As soon as he finished the maquette for Coventry Cathedral, Epstein began making the head and wings of the full-size figure without waiting for the cathedral authorities to approve the project.
 When reports of the work appeared in the press, Spence made it clear to Epstein that the cathedral was under no obligation to accept it.
 Epstein said he would do it for his own benefit.
 When the bishop and cathedral officials visited Epstein's studio to view the work they were greatly impressed and quickly approved the contract for the work.
 In a 1956 letter to a friend, Epstein wrote that he was "inundated with requests for work on buildings, large works which I don't know I will ever be able to accomplish.
 I was for so long without any commissions, I don't feel like turning down anything that comes my way, but it is all coming too late I'm afraid."

 During 1958, Epstein was too ill to attend the unveiling of the war memorial he had carved at the centre of the TUC Headquarters in London, being in hospital with pleurisy and a thrombosis.
 While the TUC leadership made no secret of their hatred of the carving, several Labour MPs were greatly impressed and the critic Terence Mulally praised it as "a tragic monument on a grand scale."
 After spending time convalescing in Italy and France, Epstein resumed working, creating a portrait sculpture of Princess Margaret and starting work on the large Bowater House Group sculpture.
 Epstein's final works included a posthumous portrait of David Lloyd George for the Houses of Parliament and the Bowater House Group, which he completed on the day he died in August 1959.